Here are five maximalist interior design projects that prove that going a little extra can be an excellent way to decorate any home.

 Maximalist Interior Design Project to Inspire you

 The renovation of this 1850s abode in Boston took 11 years to complete.
 The process was slow, but the result was worth it, and now the residence is an incredible maximalist interior full of beauty and stunning elements.
-The Evolve Residential studio signed the renovation work, which features a mix of maximalism style balanced with some modern touches.
+The Evolve Residential studio signed the renovation work, which features a mix of maximalist interior style balanced with some modern touches.
 The living room has cool tones, and the dining room, quite the opposite, has a very romantic design style.
-Another incredible highlight of this project is the floor-to-ceiling windows that enhance the residence’s majestic look.
+Another incredible highlight of this maximalist interior project is the floor-to-ceiling windows that enhance the residence’s majestic look.

 2. A Dreamy Maximalist Interior